bey-dev/bey-examples/livekit-agent/README.md

 Use any LiveKit client with video support to start a call and interact with the avatar agent.

-For a quick start, deploy [LiveKit Meet](https://cloud.livekit.io/projects/p_/sandbox/templates/meet) and configure it with your server URL and token.
+For a quick start, deploy [LiveKit Meet](https://cloud.livekit.io/projects/p_/sandbox/templates/meet) via the LiveKit Cloud template.

 ## Documentation